AlexJReid/blog/content/posts/local-api/index.md

     ./routing-demo
 ```

 Note the `TRANSFORM_SERVICE_URL` environment variable.
 This is the URL that the local process can address a remote version of the `transform` service, via Envoy.
+The port was defined in the above service registration.

 The big moment. **We get traffic to both the deployed and locally running service.**